Creative Commons License 2024 Volume 11 Issue 1

 Strong correlations were found between several pest characteristics and attributes associated with yield components, according to quantified correlation analyses among maize agronomic parameters (Table 7).
 The current investigation resulted in a positive and substantial association between the pest parameter of larval mortality% and the number of larvae that survived (r = 0.99 and 0.98, respectively), following the first and second sprays.
 The proportion of larval mortality was positively and significantly correlated (r = 0.78*) with plant height.
 This implies that, in the absence of pesticide treatment, FAW larvae can drastically lower the height of maize plants.
 The number of surviving larvae (r = 0.92) and the larval mortality rate (r = 0.94) of grain yield, another agronomic metric, exhibited a positive and very significant association.
 The study found a strong correlation between the variable and its constituents, including plant height (r = 0.85), number of ears per plant (r = 0.71), ear length (r = 0.96), biomass yield (r = 0.87), and thousand kernel weight (r = 0.29).
 Specifically, an increase in the values of these parameters was accompanied by an associated rise in grain yield (Table 7).

 Table 7.
-Simple correlation analyses among pest, growth, yield and yield component parameters
+Simple correlation analyses among pest, growth, yield, and yield component parameters

 NDPPP